CIRCL/hackathon/_posts/2017-05-17-hackathon-debriefing.markdown

 - [The Seeker of IOC ](https://github.com/cert-w/certitude) - CERTitude is a Python-based tool, which aims at assessing the compromised perimeter during incident response assignments.
 - Improvement of [mail_to_misp]( https://github.com/rommelfs/mail_to_misp) with the support for Thunderbird was added.

 A second Open Source Security Software Hackathon #2 (19-20 October 2017) will take place after the Hack.lu conference on Thursday October 19 from 18:00 until 22:00 with a kickoff meeting with all the projects and teams.
-The second part of the Hackathon will take place the full day of Friday Ocotober 20.
+The second part of the Hackathon will take place the full day of Friday October 20.
 As many speakers and participants of the hack.lu will be present, they can conclude their week by participating to the Hackathon.

 The participation to the Hackathon is free of charge but you will need to register here: [https://www.eventbrite.com/e/open-source-security-software-hackathon-2-tickets-34848731494](https://www.eventbrite.com/e/open-source-security-software-hackathon-2-tickets-34848731494).
 See you there!